Confusing Love with Obsession

 Not too long ago, I gave a book interview on the topic of love and relationship addictions that you might find of interest by visiting this website.

-Should you be a person connected to media, such as news and want to speak with me about “Confusing Love”, feel free to send me a note using the online contact form.
+Should you be a person connected to media, such as news and want to speak with me about “Confusing Love”, feel free to send me a note using email.

 If you are interested in picking up a copy of the book, you can buy it directly from Amazon.
 I’ve placed a link below – all you have to do is click on the book cover to be transported to the Amazon store.